-If you decide not to take a course that you registered for, you must contact the Program Coordinator on the first day of class.
-If you fail to officially withdraw, you will be assigned a grade of "F" and charged for the class student anonymity.
+Course SurveysSOLES Course Evaluations are collected via an on-line system that maintains student anonymity.
 SOLES uses these evaluations for continuous improvement of course content and instruction and as a component of its regular performance review of faculty members, so please take them seriously.
-Course evaluations are available to students via a Qualtrics web link posted in the course during the final two weeks of the course.
+Course evaluations are available to students via a Qualtrics web link posted in the course during the final two weeks of the course.Academic Grievance ProceduresConcern about academic issues should first be raised with your faculty.
+If dissatisfied, you should first contact the Academic Program Coordinator.